que-rb/que/README.md

 Que's primary goal is reliability.
 You should be able to leave your application running indefinitely without worrying about jobs being lost due to a lack of transactional support, or left in limbo due to a crashing process.
 Que does everything it can to ensure that jobs you queue are performed exactly once (though the occasional repetition of a job can be impossible to avoid - see the docs on [how to write a reliable job](https://github.com/chanks/que/blob/master/docs/writing_reliable_jobs.md)).

 Que's secondary goal is performance.
-It won't be able to match the speed or throughput of a dedicated queue, or maybe even a Redis-backed queue, but it should be fast enough for most use cases.
+The worker process is multithreaded, so that a single process can run many jobs simultaneously.
 In [benchmarks of RDBMS queues](https://github.com/chanks/queue-shootout) using PostgreSQL 9.3 on a AWS c3.8xlarge instance, Que approaches 10,000 jobs per second, or about twenty times the throughput of DelayedJob or QueueClassic.
 You are encouraged to try things out on your own production hardware, though.

-Que also includes a worker pool, so that multiple threads can process jobs in the same process.
-It can even do this in the background of your web process - if you're running on Heroku, for example, you don't need to run a separate worker dyno.

-Que is tested on Ruby 2.0, Rubinius and JRuby (with the `jruby-pg` gem, which is [not yet functional with ActiveRecord](https://github.com/chanks/que/issues/4#issuecomment-29561356)).
-It requires Postgres 9.2+ for the JSON datatype.
+(TODO: Run new benchmarks)

+Compatibility:
+- Ruby 2.2+
+- PostgreSQL 9.4+ (JSONB required)
+- Rails 4.1+ (optional)

 **Please note** - Que's job table undergoes a lot of churn when it is under high load, and like any heavily-written table, is susceptible to bloat and slowness if Postgres isn't able to clean it up.
 The most common cause of this is long-running transactions, so it's recommended to try to keep all transactions against the database housing Que's job table as short as possible.
 This is good advice to remember for any high-activity database, but bears emphasizing when using tables that undergo a lot of writes.